Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 ##### Explanation:
 - The loop iterates through the Map's entries (key-value pairs) and adds them as properties to the object.

+### Time Complexity
+Time complexity of converting a Map to an object using a loop and object literal syntax is O(n), where n is the number of entries in the Map.

 </p>
 </details>